An angel teams up with a demon to save his sister from an early death at the hands of a goony drug dealer who is eager to pull a trigger.

 He closed the door behind him and hunched over the railing, looking down into the parking lot.

 “Joey…” he said to the person on the phone.
 “It’s Cody…yeah, I got it…It’s a quarter ounce…I’m at the Motel 6 on Windrex Road…alright…okay…If we’re gonna skip town we need to do it now.
 They want the money by Friday.
 We need to get out of here before the bullets start flying…The girl?
 She’s just some junkie, don’t worry about her, she doesn’t know a thing…Okay, I’m leaving now…See you soon.”

 Cody hung up the phone and walked inside the motel room, closing the door behind him.
 From the crack in the window, I heard him say, “I have to head out for supplies soon, babe.
 You stay here, understand?
 I’m taking the package with me to make a chop, so take some out for yourself…not too much…”

-But then it hit me and a smile stretched across my face.
-Angels may not have been able to interfere with the living…but I knew someone who could.
+Then it hit me and a smile stretched across my face.
+Angels may not have been able to interfere with the living…but demons were a whole other story altogether.

 I took a seat at the bar beside him.
 I didn’t need to expose my wings for him to know why I was there.
 He didn’t even break his gaze from the bar television as he said, “Why you gotta fuck with me here?
 It’s my day off…”

 The bartender stepped over and pointed at the empty shot glass in front of Telly.
 “Another gin?”